mikegwf1/-Rabbinic_Citation_Network/README.md

 2.

 The second step generates the files for analysis from the expanded tractate files.
-It is implemented by the code in /src/FindQuotes.zip and executed by running /src/mains/GetRabbiCountsMain.
+It is implemented by the code in the Github folder /src/FindQuotes.zip and executed by running /src/mains/GetRabbiCountsMain.
 This program requires a number of inputs as follows:

 a) A set of lists which will be located in the file system.
 Edit topFolder and subFolder in /src/globals/Parameters.java to point to a folder which will contain these lists.
 As you can see in Parameters, topFolder and subFolder are concatenated in activeFolder.
 Under activeFolder create a folder called "lists_sefaria".
 Copy the files contained in the Github /lists/ folder to your "lists_sefaria" folder.
 These files are as follows: